APMG/oembed_proxy/README.md

 handler.register OembedProxy::AssociatedPress.new
 ```

-Once providers have been registered, the `#handles_url?` and `#get_data` methods will work on the composition of the registered providers.
+Once providers have been registered, calling `#handles_url?` and `#get_data`  on the handler will operate on the composition of the registered providers.

 ### Implementing your own providers